Key takeaways

 Which debt relief option is best?

 There isn’t any one single best debt relief option.
-What’s best for you ultimately depends on the amount of debt you have and how long you’ve been unable to repay your balances.
+What’s best for you ultimately depends on your debt burden and how long you’ve been unable to repay your balances.

-The relief method that’s considered ‘best’ is individualized for every borrower.
 However, the method that is most efficient in paying down your debt while having the smallest impact on your credit is likely the best option for you.
-Just remember that most debt relief options aren’t immediate and will need to fit your long term financial goals.
+Just remember that most debt relief options aren’t immediate and will need to fit your long-term financial goals.

-That being said, make sure you’ve explored all of the relief methods and have considered the full impact of each option before making a final decision.
+Explore all of the relief methods and consider the full impact of each before making a final decision.
+Research companies’ reputations and beware of potential scams on the market as you pursue a path to relief.